 Located in the Quang Ninh province of northern Vietnam, Halong Bay (also known as Ha Long Bay) is a unique natural landscape made up of nearly 2,000 limestone karsts and islets.
 A popular destination for travelers in Vietnam, Halong Bay is a relatively easy four-hour drive from Hanoi.

-For better or worse, tourism is quite a bit different these days than it was back in the 90’s when Halong Bay first landed on my radar.
+For better or worse, tourism is quite a bit different these days than it was back in the 90’s when this area first landed on my radar.
 People no longer explore the bay in small fishing boats.
-Instead, the 5.5 million tourists who visit every year do so via cruise ships (called junk boats) which ferry visitors around the bay on tours ranging from day trips to multiple-night cruises.
+Instead, the 5.5 million tourists who visit every year do so via cruise ships, often called junk boats, which ferry visitors around the bay on tours ranging from day trips to multiple-night cruises.

 After having visited myself, I feel fairly confident in saying that a day trip to Halong Bay just isn’t going to cut it.
-You’re very likely going to want more time, and the best way to get it is to book a 2-day/1-night Halong Bay cruise instead.
-(Or longer if you’ve got the time.)
+You’re very likely going to want more time, and the best way to get it is to book an overnight cruise in Halong Bay instead.
+(Or two nights if you’ve got the time!)

-More time isn’t the only benefit an overnight cruise has to offer, though.
+More time isn’t the only benefit a 2-day/1-night cruise has to offer, though.
 There are several reasons to stay a little longer, and I’ve got ten of them for you right here.
 Be sure to scroll all the way to the end for tips on how to choose the best Halong Bay cruise, too!

 A maze of limestone islands rise out of the blue-green waters of Halong Bay like hundreds of hulking, foliage-dressed sea creatures, their heavy bulk casting unusually-shaped shadows onto the gently moving water at mid-day and blending into an endless stretch of dark mountains at night.
 It’s truly something to see.